phpMussel/phpMussel/_docs/readme.en.md

 /vault/template_custom.html | Template file; Template for HTML output produced by phpMussel for its blocked file upload message (the message seen by the uploader).
 /vault/upload.php | Upload handler.

-※ Filename may differ based on configuration stipulations (in `phpmussel.ini`).
+※ Filename may differ based on configuration stipulations (in `config.ini`).

 ####*REGARDING SIGNATURE FILES*
 CVD is an acronym for "ClamAV Virus Definitions", in reference both to how ClamAV refers to its own signatures and to the use of those signatures for phpMussel; Files ending with "CVD" contain signatures.